-Talk with your provider about cancer screenings
+Talk with your healthcare provider about cancer screenings

 Breast cancer.
-Breast self-awareness and mammogram.
+Breast self-awareness and mammograms.

 Skin cancer.
 Self-exam, professional exam, biopsy of any changes that might be cancer.

 Cervical cancer.
-Pap test, HPV test.
+Pap test and HPV tests.

 Colorectal cancer.
-Screening for blood or DNA in stool, colonoscopy or other tests to look inside the colon.
+Screening for blood or DNA in stool, and colonoscopy or other tests to look inside the colon.

 Prostate cancer.
 PSA blood test with or without a digital rectal exam.

 Testicular cancer.
-Self-exam, professional exam.
+Self-exam and professional exams.

 Talk with your healthcare provider about your family history and your cancer risk.
 Together you can decide on the cancer screening plan that's best for you.